centic9/headset-charge-indicator/README.md

 You can optionally supply a path to the `headsetcontrol` binary.

-If you provide a the commandline argument `--switch-command`, an additional "Switch" menu will be added with options to switch between Soundcard and some Headsets and USB devices.
+If you provide a commandline argument `--switch-command`, an additional "Switch" menu will be added with options to switch between Soundcard and some Headsets and USB devices.
 The provided application or script will be invoked with "1" for soundcard, "2" for headset, "3" for an USB headset and "4" for a chat-device (it should be easy to adjust this for your devices).